Mental Health for Athletes: Yoga and Meditation Series

 One yoga class and one meditation class will be centred around each of these concepts.

-All of these classes are to free, but you are encouraged to support the Student-Athlete Mental Initiative in anyway you can.
+All of these classes have been created to assist athletes improve their mental wellness and to support the Student-Athlete Mental Health Initiative

+Click her to find out how you can support the Student-Athlete Mental Health Initiative.

 …